algodoncin/odin-recipes/README.md

 # odin-recipes

-The best genshin receipes.
+The best genshin recipes.
 Made with HTML.